wp-plugins/netpay-hosted-form-for-woocommerce/readme.txt

 * SSL Certificate is not required.
 The user will enter card information on NetPay's Hosted Form.
 NetPay take care of all card handling and processing security.
 = Is PCI DSS Certification required to use this plugin? =
 * PCI DSS Certification is not required.
-= What version of Wordpress and Woocommerce doe this work with? =
+= What version of Wordpress and Woocommerce does this work with? =
-* Tested with Wordpress 3.8.2 through to 3.9.1 , WooCommerce version 2.0.20 through to 2.1.11
+* Tested with Wordpress 3.8.2 through to 4.1 , WooCommerce version 2.0.20 through to 2.2.10

 == Screenshots ==